department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/banner-intake-request.md

 ## Stakeholders

 Who specifically should we communicate with when building + deploying the banner?
+Please provide relevant contact details and desired slack details for forward communication.